The ITF Modelling Framework

 - Global non-urban freight transport model – see here

-The information below provides a brief overview of some of the main characteristics of each model.
+The information below provides a brief overview of each model.

 The urban passenger transport model

-The ITF global urban passenger transport model is a strategic tool to test the impacts of policies and technology trends on urban travel demand, related CO2 emissions and accessibility indicators.
+The ITF global urban passenger transport model is a strategic tool built to test the impacts of policies and technology trends on urban travel demand, related CO2 emissions and accessibility indicators.
 Outputs for various scenarios can be obtained to 2050.
-The model represents passenger mobility at the scale of Functional Urban Areas (FUAs).
+The model represents passenger mobility at the macro Functional Urban Areas (mFUAs) scale.

-The model is designed as a systems dynamic model (stock and flow model) to evaluate the development of urban mobility in all cities over 50 000 inhabitants around the world.
-It combines data from various sources that form one of the most extensive databases on global city mobility to account for fifteen transport modes.
-These range from the conventional private car and public transport to new alternative modes such as shared mobility.
+The model is designed as a systems dynamic model (stock and flow model) to evaluate the development of urban mobility in all cities with over 50 000 inhabitants worldwide.
+It combines data from various sources that form one of the most extensive databases on global city mobility to account for 18 transport modes.
+These range from the conventional private car and public transport to new alternative modes such as shared mobility services.

 The urban freight transport model

-The ITF Urban Freight Model estimates the impact of policy measures related to decarbonizing urban freight transport under different scenarios.
+The ITF Urban Freight Model estimates the impact of policy measures on decarbonising urban freight transport under different scenarios.
 It applies innovative ways to overcome the general lack of data describing urban freight movements.

 The first version of the model was developed for a single urban area, Groot-Rijnmond in the Netherlands.
 The model was then expanded to all European functional urban areas (FUAs) and eventually to those of the rest of the world.
 The FUAs are divided into a grid of smaller zones of two by two kilometres for obtaining more detailed results with higher spatial resolution.

 The model applies a classic four-step modelling approach.
-It accounts for different commodity types that may expose different shipment characteristics.
+It accounts for different commodity types that can impact shipment characteristics.
 In the freight generation step, freight production and consumption of a zone, per commodity type, are estimated with a generalised linear model (GLM), based on spatial characteristics of the urban area (such as information on employment and retail space).
-In a next step, freight flows for six distance ranges are estimated, again for each commodity type.
+In the next step, freight flows for six distance ranges are estimated, again for each commodity type.
 Here, a distance bin split model assesses the shares of shipments falling into each distance bin depending on city characteristics.
-In a third step, the obtained flows for each distance bin and commodity type are converted into trips using specific vehicle types.
-For this, an iterative procedure is applied that uses information on the likelihood of use of specific vehicle types for the different commodities.
+In the third step, the obtained flows for each distance bin and commodity type are converted into trips using specific vehicle types.
+For this, an iterative procedure is applied that uses information on the likelihood of using specific vehicle types for the different commodities.
 Finally, the emissions of each trip are calculated based on the vehicle type and ton-kilometres of each trip.

 The non-urban passenger transport model

 The ITF non-urban passenger model is a strategic tool that tests the impacts of multiple policies and trends on the non-urban passenger sector.
 The model provides scenario forecasts for non-urban transport activity and its related CO2 emissions up to 2050.
-The model estimates activity between urban areas (intercity travel) and passenger activity happening locally in non-urban areas (intra-regional travel).
+The model estimates activity between urban areas (intercity travel) and passenger activity locally in non-urban areas (intra-regional travel).
 The latter includes travel in peri-urban and rural areas.
-The model is developed to assess the impact of transport, economic and environmental policy measures (air liberalisation, carbon pricing, etc.), as well as the impact of technological developments and breakthroughs (electric aviation, autonomous vehicles, etc.).
+The model is developed to assess the impact of transport, economic and environmental policy measures (air liberalisation, carbon pricing, etc.), and technological developments and breakthroughs (electric and hydrogen aviation, autonomous vehicles, etc.).

-The model builds on two older ITF models, the international passenger aviation model and the domestic non-urban passenger model.
-The new non-urban model combines and enhances these two models, now accounting for all multimodal passenger activity that occurs outside of urban areas.
-The model structure comprises eleven sub-models (or modules) that estimate the non-urban passenger transport activity and its effects on the environment.
+The model accounts for six modes: air, rail, car, bus, motorcycle, and ferry.
+It builds on two older ITF models, the international passenger aviation and the domestic non-urban passenger.
+The new non-urban model combines and enhances these two models, now accounting for all multimodal passenger activity outside urban areas.
+The model structure comprises eleven sub-models (or modules).

 The non-urban freight transport model